natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Phantom%20FG.1.md

 The '''''{{PAGENAME}}''''' is armed with:

-* A choice between two presets:
-** Without offensive armament
+* 30 x large calibre countermeasures
-** 90 x countermeasures
+* 60 x countermeasures

 === Suspended armament ===
 {{Specs-Avia-Suspended}}